RiotGamesCookbooks/nexus-cookbook/README.md

 Description
 ===========

-Installs and configures Sonatype Nexus
+Installs and configures Sonatype Nexus and Nginx.
+Nginx is installed from source with the http\_ssl\_module.
+Nginx is configured to run as a proxy for Nexus using HTTPS/SSL.

 Requirements
 ============